-As of September 30, 2022, there was a total of \$118.0 million in unrecognized compensation cost related to unvested stock-based awards, which is expected to be recognized over a weighted-average period of approximately 2.4 years.
+As of September 30, 2023, there was approximately \$148.0 million of unrecognized compensation cost related to unvested stock-based awards granted, which is expected to be recognized over the weighted-average period of approximately 2.6 years.

-Employee Stock Purchase Plan
+2021 Employee Stock Purchase Plan

 Under the ESPP, eligible employees may purchase the Company's common stock at a price equal to 85% of the lower of the fair market value of the Company's common stock on the offering date or the applicable purchase date.
-The initial offering period for the ESPP began on December 16, 2021 and will end on November 30, 2023.
-Subsequent offering periods will begin on the first trading day on or after each June 1 and December 1.
-The first purchase date was on May 31, 2022, and will be followed by three more purchase dates at six-month intervals during the initial offering period.
+The ESPP provides an offering period that begins on June 1 and December 1 of each year, except for the first offering period, which began on December 16, 2021 and will end on November 30, 2023.
+Each offering period consists of two or more purchase dates at six-month intervals.

-As of September 30, 2022, total unrecognized compensation cost related to the ESPP was \$1.5 million, which will be amortized over a weighted-average vesting term of 2.3 years.
+As of September 30, 2023, total unrecognized compensation cost related to the ESPP was \$0.3 million, which will be amortized over a weighted-average vesting term of 0.2 years.

-Note 11.
+Note 12.
 Income Taxes

 The Company determines its income tax provision for interim periods using an estimate of its annual effective tax rate adjusted for discrete items occurring during the periods presented.
 The primary difference between its effective tax rate and the federal statutory rate is the full valuation allowance the Company has established on its federal and state net operating losses and credits.
-Income taxes from international operations were not material for the three months ended September 30, 2022 and 2021.
+Income taxes from international operations were not material for the three months ended September 30, 2023 and 2022.

 The Company files income tax returns in the U.S. federal jurisdiction, various state jurisdictions and various foreign jurisdictions.
 In the normal course of business, the Company is subject to examination by taxing authorities.
 The Company is not currently under audit by the Internal Revenue Service or other similar tax authorities.
-The Company's tax returns remain open to examination as follows: U.S. federal and states, all tax years; and significant foreign jurisdictions, generally 2018 through 2022.
+The Company's tax returns remain open to examination as follows: U.S. federal and states, all tax years; and significant foreign jurisdictions, generally 2019 through 2023.

-Note 12.
+Note 13.
 Net Loss Per Share